polomoshnov/jQuery-UI-Resizable-Snap-extension/README.md

 This is a demo page for [the jQuery UI Resizable Snap extension](https://github.com/polomoshnov/jQuery-UI-Resizable-Snap-extension).
+See the extension in action at http://polomoshnov.github.io/jQuery-UI-Resizable-Snap-extension/